wlandau/downsize/README.md

 If you have time-consuming workflow, it may be prudent to try a downsized dry run first.
 That way, you can quickly test your entire workflow from start to finish before deploying your next serious job.
-If you intersperse your code with calls to the `ds()` function in the `downsize` package, you can easily switch between the serious and downsized versions.
+If you intersperse your code with calls to the `ds()` function in the `downsize` package, it is trivially easy to scale down or up.

 # Installation